MooseGames/encodex/README.md

 A command line tool and library for decoding and encoding data as `Base64`, `Base64url`, `Base32`(todo), `Base32hex`(todo) and `Base16`(todo) encodings as defined in _**RFC 4648**_.
-For information about how to use this program please use `cargo doc` from within your project folder.
+For information about how to use the library crate please use `cargo doc` from within your project folder.

 ---
 ## Todo